Biomedical-Data-Design/Stream/README.md

 - Set up your environment using Anaconda and CUDA as needed.
 See the installation guide below for details.

 #### Installation Guide
-Here we provide an example of how to install the environment on a local machine using anaconda and CUDA 11.8.
+Here we provide an example of how to install the environment on a local machine using Anaconda and CUDA 11.8.
 For non-GPU & other CUDA version installation, please refer to the [PyTorch website](https://pytorch.org/get-started/locally/) when installing PyTorch.
 We remark that this repository does not depend on a specific CUDA version, feel free to use any CUDA version suitable on your own computer.

 ``` Bash
 # create conda environment